 3. Remote Patient Monitoring Blood Glucose Meters

-Diabetes is the 7th leading cause of death in the United States and the 4th most common cause of physician visits.
+Diabetes is the 8th leading cause of death in the United States.
 If poorly managed, diabetes can cause kidney failure, heart attack, stroke, and blindness.
-By utilizing a blood glucose meter to remotely monitor blood sugar levels, clinicians can better assess whether a patient’s treatment management plan is working and make adjustments to optimize care.
+By utilizing either a cellular-connected or cellular-enabled glucometer to monitor blood sugar levels remotely, clinicians can better assess whether a patient’s treatment management plan is working and make adjustments to optimize care.

 How to Use a Blood Glucose Meter